Analysis | As ‘The Crown’ tackles recent history with Princess Diana, the show hits a nerve

 This meeting really happened, yet another “Crown” event that practically begs to be Googled and thoroughly researched.
 The series has done its fair share of Wikipedia educating, even when the on-screen tellings aren’t 100 percent faithful to reality.
 Setting aside the specifics of what was actually said between Camilla and Diana, Charles’s affair with his eventual second wife was an open secret, as were Diana’s flings later on.

-The relative recency of this martial trouble — and the adverse effects it had on Diana, whose bulimia figures prominently into “The Crown” — seems to make the season land with more force.
+The relative recency of this marital trouble — and the adverse effects it had on Diana, whose bulimia figures prominently into “The Crown” — seems to make the season land with more force.
 The misfortunes of her life are still fresh in our collective memory, publicly recalled just last year by her younger son, Prince Harry, who issued a statement defending Meghan, Duchess of Sussex, against British tabloid media: “I lost my mother,” he wrote, “and now I watch my wife falling victim to those same powerful forces.”

 It can be unsettling to watch “The Crown” and remember that, aside from Diana and a couple of others, these people are still living and breathing.
 There’s a humorous element to seeing fans angrily tweet at royal family accounts, incensed by what they have just witnessed O’Connor or Olivia Colman’s Elizabeth enact on-screen.
 Creator Peter Morgan has said the show won’t reach the Harry and Meghan era, but there’s still plenty to be mined from Diana’s life post-separation (when she will be played by Elizabeth Debicki).